The University of Nebraska-Lincoln Human Trafficking Team

 national collaboration to international, Helen is bringing Chab Dai’s latest project, The Global Learning Community (GLC) to countries across the world.

-Advocate for peace, justice and human rights
+Author, Activist and Advocate for peace, justice and human rights

 Her leadership and service as a social activist and abolitionist of slavery has not gone unnoticed.
 Tidball is a published researcher, an author,

 a college professor in the USA and founder of two non-profits.
 She received a Fulbright Award in 2015 for which she collected data for her

 latest book, The Breadwinner, the untold stories of slavery of over 200 impoverished Sri Lankan women working as housemaids in the Middle East.